Sanglorian/orcus/Orcus Monsters - current.md

 Terrain Stride describes a set of traits, each of which allows the monster to ignore difficult terrain in some conditions:

 * Ice Stride: Ice, snow or slurry.
-* Swamp Stride: Mud, swamp or shallows.
+* Swamp Stride: Mud, marsh or shallows.
 * Stone Stride: Broken ground, uneven stone or rubble.
 * Woodland Stride: Shrubbery, trees or plants.
 * Web Stride: Webs, like those from a spider.
+* Versatile Stride: All.

 ## Ability Scores